SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone/+page.svelte.md

 File uploads are handled a bit differently in modern web development than they were once upon a time.
 For example, rather than store files in your webserver (not very scalable) or your database (really complicated, if not impossible), you should store your files in a cloud storage service (e.g. Amazon S3, Cloudflare R2, Google Cloud Storage, Azure Storage, Cloudinary, Uploadcare).
 When you store a file in a cloud storage service the service will return a URL where that file is located.
 You should take that URL and save it in your database so you can retrieve the file later.

 Given that there are many cloud storage services available, each with their own set of APIs and functionality, a generic file upload component might not work for your situation.
-I have written a tutorial toward the bottom of this page that explains the concepts involved with a drop zone component so you can create one that fits your needs.
+I have written a tutorial toward the bottom of this page that explains the concepts involved with a drop zone component so you can create one that fits your needs, if necessary.

 Many cloud storage services provide APIs for handling file uploads from your browser-side code or from your server-side code.
 You should select the option that makes the most sense for your application.
 In order to handle large file uploads (on the server-side) you have to implement streams and [handling streams in SvelteKit is still a TODO item](https://github.com/sveltejs/kit/issues/3419) as of April 2022.
 So if you are creating a file upload component for SvelteKit you might have to use a browser-side file upload API.

 ---

-***Public Service Announcement***
+***Public Service Announcements***

+* *This is only a frontend component.
+It does not include a way to send files to a server.
+However, if you are looking for a frontend and backend solution, then checkout <a href="https://pqina.nl/filepond/">filepond</a> or <a href="https://uppy.io/">uppy.io</a>.*
-*If you are looking for a cloud storage service that is easy to use, then check out <a href="https://uploadcare.com/">Uploadcare</a>.
+* *If you are looking for a cloud storage service that is easy to use, then check out <a href="https://uploadcare.com/">Uploadcare</a>.
 (I am not affiliated with them, but maybe I should be. :)) Uploadcare has a ton of cool features, it is built on top of the Akamai CDN platform (which is one of the leading CDN platforms), it has a pretty generous free tier, and their ready-made <a href="https://uploadcare.com/docs/uploads/file-uploader/">File Uploader</a> widget is awesome!
 The File Uploader widget works well with SvelteKit apps and you can even customize its styles to match your app.*

 ---

 ## Example Usage

-<DropZone {handleFileUploads}>File Drop</DropZone>
+<DropZone {handleFileUploads} accept="image/*,.pdf">File Drop</DropZone>

 <br>